pennlabs/penn-clubs/frontend/markdown/fair.md

-# Penn Clubs: Virtual Activites Fair Officer Guide
+# Penn Clubs: Activites Fair Officer Guide

+<div class="notification is-info"><b>Are you setting up in-person?</b> This guide
+is meant for a virtual activities fair.
+If you are looking for instructions on how to sign up for the in-person component, please go to your club's homepage and you should be prompted at the top.</div>

-<div class="notification is-info"><b>Are you a fair participant?</b> This guide is meant for club officers to prepare for the virtual fair.
+<div class="notification is-info"><b>Are you a fair participant?</b> This guide
+is meant for club officers to prepare for the activities fair.
 If you are looking for instructions on how to participate in the fair, click <a href="/fair">here</a>.</div>

 Hi there! 🎉